 The Physical Therapy program was first established in 1994 and received accreditation in May 1997.
 In May of 2009, the program graduated its first-ever class of doctoral-level students.

 The Doctor of Physical Therapy Program at Georgia Southern University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703.706.3245; email: email@example.com; website: http://www.capteonline.org.

 Our 36-month program encourages students to collaboratively solve problems, a process that facilitates active learning.
 Our class cohorts contain 36 students, with a low student-to-faculty ratio, a feature that contributes to the success of our students.

-We offer state-of-the-art facilities: an anatomy lab, pulmonary function lab, exercise physiology lab, and a clinical athletic training facility.
+We offer state-of-the-art facilities: an anatomy lab, pulmonary function lab, exercise physiology lab and a clinical athletic training facility.
 Thanks to the efforts of Dr. George Davies and Dr. Bryan Riemann, a biodynamics lab was acquired in 2008.
-Equipped with over a dozen pieces of specialized exercise testing equipment, the facility has enhanced the quality of the research being performed by students in the physical therapy and sports medicine departments.
+Equipped with over a dozen pieces of specialized exercise testing equipment, the facility has enhanced the quality of the research being performed by students in the physical therapy and sports medicine programs.

 Clinical instruction begins during the student’s first semester and is interspersed throughout the three years.
 After completing several short rotations, each student is expected to complete one 8-week internship after the first year and two 11-week internships during the final year.
 We have over 250 clinical partners, providing students with a wide variety of options for their clinical experiences.